Getting Started: E-Rx

 • On Formulary/Preferred: (Higher number = More preferred)

-• Non-Reimbursable: Non-Reimbursable are Prescription drugs that the patient’s health plan will not pay for.
+• Non-Reimbursable: Non-Reimbursable are Prescription drugs that the client's health plan will not pay for.

 • U: Unknown Status

-If the medication selected is non-formulary or not preferred, the provider will be shown alternative medications that are preferred under that patient's formulary plan.
+If the medication selected is non-formulary or not preferred, the provider will be shown alternative medications that are preferred under that client's formulary plan.

 Below is an example of what this looks like:

-Once an order is placed, it will appear in the "E-PRESCRIPTIONS" tab of your patient's Healthie profile.
+Once an order is placed, it will appear in the Medications widget of the Client Profile Overview.
 The following details will display for each E-Rx order:

 • Medication name and dosage